Subi121/airbnb-data-analysis/README.md

 * Predict listing price using ML regression models (Ridge, XGBoost)
 * Build an interactive dashboard using Plotly or Streamlit
 * Add geospatial heatmap of listings and pricing using Folium

 ---

+## ⚠️ Disclaimer
+* This is an independent data analysis project completed during an internship at **VOIS (Vodafone Intelligent Solutions)**.
+* Not affiliated with or endorsed by Airbnb, Inc.
+* Dataset was provided as part of the internship program

+---